 3. Case Management, providing ‘hands-on, on-site’ support covering issues such as disciplinary, grievance, capability (including sickness absence):

 - Guidance and support for managers

-- Seeking informal resolution
+- Seeking informal resolution to workplace issues

 4. Mitigation of risk, for example at the end of the employment relationship whether performance (including capability) or conduct related; redundancy or resignation.
 Including:

 In theory, the relationship between employers and employees is a straightforward transaction – money and/or benefits are given in return for work and/or services performed.

 In practice, difficulties and pitfalls leading to legal challenges can arise at every stage of the employment relationship:

 - Advertising and interviewing (Yes!
 Even before recruitment has taken place.)

 - Selection and appointment (Aagh!
 How to reject unsuccessful applicants legally.)

 - Induction, probationary periods (Really?
 Prevent costly mistakes arising.)